 SB 765 (Stern): On April 7, the Mayor signed a letter supporting SB 765: Accessory Dwelling Units.
 This bill would repeal the existing prohibition on a city or county imposing a requirement of a setback for an accessory dwelling unit (ADU) of more than four feet from the rear and side lot lines.

-SCR 49 (Public Power Week): On June 14, the Director of Palo Alto Utilities, Dean Batchelor, signed a letter of support for SCR 49.
+SCR 49 (Becker & Berman): On June 14, the Director of Palo Alto Utilities, Dean Batchelor, signed a letter of support for SCR 49.
 This proposed resolution would designate the first full week of October of each year as "Public Power Week" in California in honor of public power utilities such as the City of Palo Alto, and their customers, policymakers, and employees.

 Community Project Funding Requests (Eshoo): The City successfully submitted for a few Community Project Funding requests to Congresswoman Eshoo for projects relevant to the Palo Alto Community.
 Congresswoman Eshoo recommended the the following funding requests on behalf of the City: